-- COMP 1207 Introduction to Digital Technologies - ENTR 3302 Creativity for Entrepreneurial Practice - ENTR 3305 The Art of the Pitch - ENTR 3350 Spearheading and Navigating Product Launch

-- ENTR 3360 How Technology Enables Innovation - ENTR 4343 Growing the Enterprise - ENTR 4420 DNA of Buying, Selling and Business Development
+- COMP 1207 Introduction to Digital Technologies - ENTR 3302 Creativity for Entrepreneurial Practice - ENTR 3305 The Art of the Pitch - ENTR 3350 Spearheading and Navigating Product Launch - ENTR 3360 How Technology Enables Innovation - ENTR 4343 Growing the Enterprise - ENTR 4420 DNA of Buying, Selling and Business Development

-- ENTR 3370 Society, Innovation and Enterprise - ENTR 3730 Special Topics in Innovation and Entrepreneurship - ENTR 4332 Venture Launch - ENTR 4344 Corporate Innovation and Entrepreneurship - LSCM 3407 Business Negotiations/Project Management - SINV 3305 Agents of Social Change - Any 3000-level MKTG course - Any 3000-level COMM course
+- ENTR 3370 Society, Innovation and Enterprise - ENTR 3730 Special Topics in Innovation and Entrepreneurship - ENTR 4332 Venture Launch - ENTR 4344 Corporate Innovation and Entrepreneurship - LSCM 3407 Business Negotiations/Project Management - SINV 3305 Agents of Social Change - SINV 5010 Social Entrepreneurship -Disrupting the Status Quo - Any 3000-level MKTG course - Any 3000-level COMM course design, and execute high impact, transformative change in our communities.
+Empathy, creativity, consent, and courage form the bedrock of the science of social change and can be applied whether graduates envision joining the commercial sector in a values-driven organization, plan to participate in the public or civic sector, develop a new to world social innovation or enterprise that addresses a persistent systemic problem, or engage at the forefront of reconciliation and resurgence in First Nations, Métis and Inuit communities across Canada.